thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-monty-hall-problem/hyperbolized.md

-Still confused?
-Hyperbolize and it may make sense.
 Imagine you had 1000 doors, and you chose **Door 19** with terrible odds (1/1000) it has the prize.
 Then every other door is opened besides **Door 77**.
 Are you inclined to switch now?

 Hopefully it feels intuitive to switch, and whether it is 3 doors or 1000 doors the transfer of probability is the same.
 But let's plug into Bayes theorem just to be sure.